hagt/ada.github.io/ontology/README.md

 | Annotation Value | [Camera Movement Type - tracking shot](http://ada.filmontology.org/resource/2020/03/17/AnnotationValue/CameraMovementType_tracking_shot)|
 | Annotation Value | [Music Mood - sad](http://ada.filmontology.org/resource/2020/03/17/AnnotationValue/MusicMood_sad)|

+We also developed an interactive visualization of the AdA ontology that can be accessed in our [OntoViz tool](http://ada.filmontology.org/ontoviz/).

 ### Download

+The AdA ontology is also available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology).